Workiva/over_react/doc/new_boilerplate_migration.md

 ### Function Component Boilerplate

-React function components, along with [hooks], are used heavily in modern React component architecture, and we would like to take advantage of their benefits within the Workiva ecosystem.
+React function components, along with [hooks](https://reactjs.org/docs/hooks-intro.html), are used heavily in modern React component architecture, and we would like to take advantage of their benefits within the Workiva ecosystem.
 However, to be truly valuable, we need strongly typed prop APIs for these components, which means we must provide a way to declare function components using OverReact boilerplate.

 ### Problems with Previous Boilerplate